Dygmalab/NeuronWired/docs/Kaleidoscope.md

 The library has been created to fulfill the necessities of https://shop.keyboard.io/ and his keyboards.

 The library has been used to develop the Raise and now the Defy with some modifications of the original due to the limitation of the wired communication.

+**_Warning_**
+We are currently using the version 1.1 of kaleidoscope so something might differ from the actual documentation.
 ## Plugins

 The most important part to understand about kaleidoscope is the use of **plugins** to capture and edit the keys pressed by the user.